-Demeter and Persephone: The Frozen Wasteland
+Demeter and Persephone: The Tragic Greek Myth of Seasons

 Demeter had an only daughter, Persephone, the Maiden of Spring.
 She lost her and, in her grief, she withheld her gifts from the land, which turned into a frozen wasteland.
 The green cultivated land was covered in ice and devoid of life because Persephone had disappeared.